 User-Friendly Design

 Often ignored, a platform’s ease of use can greatly improve its user experience.
 The tool should be easily adaptable for users with limited technical knowledge or prior experience.
-Also, the UI/UX should preferably allow people to navigate through the dashboard with minimum clicks.
+Also, the UI/UX should preferably allow people to navigate through the dashboard with a minimum of clicks.

 Scalability

 As your business grows or if you manage multiple clients, you’ll need software that scales with you.
-Check whether the tool allows for flexible expansion—such as adding team members or managing more accounts—and understand any associated costs.
+Check whether the tool allows for flexible expansion, such as adding team members or managing more accounts, and understand any associated costs.

 Customer Support Quality

-Why Do We Need Twitter Management Tool?
+Why Do We Need X/Twitter Management Tool?

-Twitter management tools let us:
+X management tools let us:

 - Effortlessly handle multiple social media profiles from a single dashboard to save time and stay organized.